pyabr/seda/data/usr/share/docs/seda/README.md

 # seda

-Default Calculator for Pyabr created by Amirhossein Mohammdi

-- Install hello package with this command in Pyabr:
+- Install sefa package with this command in Pyabr:

 ```shell script
 paye -i seda